 About the LEIF Program

 LAFLA awards fellowships to a select number of eligible summer law clerks through the LEIF Program, launched in 2021.
-LAFLA recognizes the existence of racial inequity in the educational system and the lack of diversity in the legal community.
+LAFLA recognizes social and economic inequity in the educational system and proposes to increase diversity in legal services.
 LAFLA also acknowledges the importance of a legal community that represents our client community.

 - Students who have already accepted a formal offer to join the LAFLA Summer Law Clerk Program;

-- Identify as a member of a group that is historically underrepresented in the practice of law (e.g., ethnically diverse persons, persons with disabilities, and LGBTQ+ persons);
+- Identify as a member of a group that is historically underrepresented in the practice of law (e.g., first-generation law students, socio-economically disadvantaged, students from underserved communities, persons with disabilities, queer, etc.);

 - Be willing to join and remain a member of the LEIF Program community during and after the summer law clerk program, to connect with future fellows and support the continued growth of the LEIF Program.